 Oh, New Orleans.
 She’s that old friend that has a few issues, but you still really freaking love her.
 Yeah, she’s boisterous, and messy, and might cause a few fights when you’re out.
-Doesn’t matter though.
+It doesn’t matter though.
 She’s your girl and you’re going to defend her.

 The one thing we may want for this old friend is to maybe think about a few New Year’s resolutions.
 Just write it on a piece of paper and stick it in her mailbox.
 Let her mull it over and hope that some of it sticks.